jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 This activity can be induvidual or group based.

-There was a documentary movie called [Revolution OS - https://www.youtube.com/watch?v=jw8K460vx1c](https://www.youtube.com/watch?v=jw8K460vx1c) made in 2001.
+1. There was a documentary movie called [Revolution OS - https://www.youtube.com/watch?v=jw8K460vx1c](https://www.youtube.com/watch?v=jw8K460vx1c) made in 2001.
 Answer the questions listed under "Review Questions" above.

+2. Install [Oracle VirtualBox](http://www.virtualbox.org "VirtualBox homepage") on your own laptop or if a lab computer is provided.
+Note if you are already using desktop Linux or have access to a system with Linux on it, this step is optional, but VirtualBox runs on Linux as well.